torvalds/linux/Documentation/networking/vxlan.rst

 This creates a new device named vxlan0.
 The device uses the multicast group 239.1.1.1 over eth1 to handle traffic for which there is no entry in the forwarding table.
 The destination port number is set to the IANA-assigned value of 4789.
-The Linux implementation of VXLAN pre-dates the IANA's selection of a standard destination port number and uses the Linux-selected value by default to maintain backwards compatibility.
+The GNU/Linux implementation of VXLAN pre-dates the IANA's selection of a standard destination port number and uses the GNU/Linux-selected value by default to maintain backwards compatibility.

 2. Delete vxlan device::